-- Operating system experiences slowness or freezing.
+- If the operating system experiences slowness or freezing.

-- Before reinstalling an operating system.
+- If errors seen during installation of an operating system.

-|Always back up your software before you run a low-level format or secure erase.
+|Always back up your data before running a low-level format or secure erase.